FairwindsOps/pluto/docs/advanced.md

 Please note that we do not allow overriding anything contained in the default `versions.yaml` that Pluto uses.

+## Kube Context

+When doing helm detection, you may want to use the `--kube-context` to specify a particular context you wish to use in your kubeconfig.

 ## Environment Variables

 For easier use, you can specify flags by using environment variables.